Medicare Supplement (Medigap) Plans

-For a quick look at the benefits provided by standardized Medigap policies, please click here to view a Medigap Plan Benefits Chart.
-You can also click here for additional details about the benefits covered by Medigap plans.
+As mentioned, benefits vary by plan type.
+For a quick look at the benefits provided by standardized Medicare Supplement plans, please view this Medigap Plan Benefits Chart.

-What benefits are not covered by Medigap policies?
+What benefits are not covered by Medicare Supplement plans?

-In general, most Medigap policies will not cover the following health services and supplies:
+Medigap policies generally do not cover the following health services and supplies: